gpfundt/gpfundt.github.io/README.md

 To read about the project:https://github.com/gpfundt/flu-stuff/blob/master/README.md To view the site: https://gpfundt.github.io/flu-stuff/

-Weather Web Visualization Project
-To read about the project:
-To view the site: https://gpfundt.github.io/d3-challenge/web-challenge/

 JavaScript Challenge
 To read about the project:
 To view the site: https://gpfundt.github.io/javascript-challenge/UFO-level-2/